The monument to the 3rd Division of the 1st Army Corps is west of Gettysburg on Reynolds Avenue. (South Reynolds Avenue tour map)

 July 2.
 At sunset sent to support of Third Corps on its right at Emmitsburg Road and captured 80 prisoners and recaptured 4 guns.

 July 3.
 In position on left of Second Division Second Corps.
 Assisted in repulsing Longstreet’s assault capturing many prisoners and three stand of colors.

 Casualties Killed 13 Officers 252 Men Wounded 89 Officers 1208 Men Captured or Missing 16 Officers 525 Men Total 2103

-The division was commanded at the Battle of Gettysburg by Major General Abner Doubleday, a career army officer from New York, although for most of July 1st Doubleday commanded the First Corps and Brigadier General Thomas Rowley commanded the division.
+Major General Abner Doubleday commanded the division at the Battle of Gettysburg.
+He was a career army officer from New York.
+For most of July 1st Doubleday commanded the 1st Corps in place of the mortally wounded John Reynolds and Brigadier General Thomas Rowley commanded the division.